laravel/vapor-docs/1.0/projects/environments.md

 COPY . /var/task
 ```

-If you would like to use a Docker image instead of the Vapor native runtimes, set the `runtime` configuration option to `docker` if using x86 architecture or `docker-arm` if using Arm architecture within your `vapor.yml` file:
+If you would like to use a Docker image instead of the Vapor native runtimes, you should set your `vapor.yml` configuration file's `runtime` option to `docker` (for x86 architecture) or `docker-arm` (for Arm architecture):

 ```yaml
 # x86